JRhin/languages-semantic-topological-analysis/README.md

 |soc.religion.christian|[609.690555, 58.375561, 8.743782]|[545, 265, 63]|[9.000434, 7.84721, 5.899193]|
 |talk.politics.guns|[526.548118, 50.078922, 8.950492]|[459, 225, 53]|[8.760197, 7.597635, 5.60411]|

+From the above results (and the others shown in the notebooks) we can assess:
+- The 'christian' language appears to be topologically similar to the 'guns' language but different from the 'atheism' language.
+- The 'atheism' language seems to be smaller but, more importantly, more cohesive (there is less presence of gaps for each dimension) compared to the other languages.

 ### Mapper Algorithm and Signal Analysis